dashingsoft/pyarmor/docs/usage.rst

 It's easy to extend any other licese type for obfuscated scripts: **just add authentication code in the entry script**.
-The script can't be changed any more after it is obfuscated, so write whatever you want in your script.
+The script can't be changed any more after it is obfuscated, so do whatever you want in your script.
 In this case the :ref:`module pytransform` would be useful.

 But the prefer way is :ref:`using plugin to extend license type`.
 The advantage is that your scripts needn't be changed at all.
 Just write authentication code